LinkedIn Ads Essentials for B2B Marketers

 When you figure out who you target, you can make these kinds of selections and exclude those you don’t intend to reach based on these categories.
 This is just one more powerful feature that LinkedIn has developed over time.

-Another simple but effective thing you can do on LinkedIn is to import your pre-existing audiences—the people and contacts you store on your CRM or in any other database.
-You can upload your list of contacts or even companies, then connect with LinkedIn users based on their domain.
+Another simple but effective thing you can do on LinkedIn is import your pre-existing audiences—the people and contacts you store on your CRM or any other database.
+You can upload your list of contacts or even companies and then connect with LinkedIn users based on their domain.
 With LinkedIn, you can also take advantage of lookalike audiences, and much like Facebook, if you have a website with a big crowd visiting every day with specific pages for a particular type of audience, you can use this lookalike audience to target this group.

 This means that if your marketing and sales teams are actively adding companies and contacts to their CRM database, you can sync this information with LinkedIn and build dynamic audiences for your LinkedIn ads.
 With this feature, you can gear certain ads only towards open opportunities to nurture these contacts instead of building your list of leads.

 The key?
 Whatever audience you define, keep in mind your objective from the very beginning.
 You can go broad and connect with new audiences, build brand awareness, and let audiences know about the kind of problems you solve and the solutions you offer.
 You can focus with laser-like precision to convert meaningful leads from your CRM or anything in between.
-If you are gearing your goal objectives towards conversion, it’s best to target warmer audiences; small and specific audiences, to ensure the best performance.
+If you are gearing your goal objectives towards conversion, it’s best to target warmer audiences, small and specific audiences, to ensure the best performance.

 Choosing Your Offer